niteshsingh0233/ipl-fantasy/README.md

 We should add a check that if point is already calculated for the match then if we hit the api it should return saying point already calculated.

-Also, create a one match game style just like dream11 where they can join the game and play the match and win it.
+Also, create a one-match game style just like dream11 where they can join the game and play the match and win it.

 // local up